If you’re like me, you spend too much time on Facebook. Fortunately, you can turn “El Feis,” as it’s known in Mexico

 Mexico’s answer to The Onion.
-Hilarious satirical news site with the latest viral Mexican memes and jokes.
+Hilarious satirical news site with the latest viral Mexican Spanish memes and jokes.
 (The name is a play on Reforma, one of Mexico’s major newspapers.)

 Mexicans have a way of making humor out of tragedy, and meme-making is a popular national pastime.
 Follow this site to keep your finger on the pulse of Mexican humor.

 BuzzFeed a la mexicana.
-Irreverent social news and entertainment website featuring viral content such as memes, humorous lists, and celebrity gossip.
+Irreverent social news and entertainment website featuring viral content such as funny Mexican memes in Spanish, humorous lists, and celebrity gossip.

 Edgy arts and entertainment site based in Mexico City.

 Mexican edition of the online magazine for Spain’s best-selling newspaper.
 Lots of entertaining news and pop culture stories.

 Hip lifestyle, entertainment, and satire magazine focused on Mexico City.
 I try to build in a few days in Mexico City on each trip to Mexico.
-This page lets you keep on top of what’s happening in the capital.
+This Mexican Facebook page lets you keep on top of what’s happening in the capital.

 Discover Mexico’s quirkiest off-the-beaten-path experiences and destinations.